DONATE NOW

 If I need additional technical assistance with my application, who do I contact?

-• You can contact staff at ArtsFund by emailing accelerator@artsfund.org or calling (206) 788-3051 for additional assistance or questions.
+• You can contact staff at ArtsFund: email accelerator@artsfund.org or call

 How long will the application take to complete?

-• We estimate that it will take between 3 and 10 hours to complete this grant application: 2-7 hours to gather application materials and 1-3 hours to complete the application itself.
+• We estimate that it will take first-time applicants between 3 and 10 hours to complete this grant application: 2-7 hours to gather application materials and 1-3 hours to complete the application itself.

-How do I view a copy of my organization’s 2023 Community Accelerator Grant application?
+How do I view a copy of my organization’s previous Community Accelerator Grant application(s)?

-• You can view your 2023 and 2024 Community Accelerator Grant applications by visiting the relevant grant portal and logging into the WizeHive account used to submit your organization’s application.
-Please note that these portals are available only for reference; you will need to submit all information separately for your 2025 application via the 2025 grant portal.
-If you do not have access to the WizeHive account used in prior years, you can reach out to the Grantmaking team at accelerator@artsfund.org to request a PDF copy of your prior application(s).
+• You can view past Community Accelerator Grant applications by visiting the relevant grant portal and logging into the account used to submit your organization’s application.
+Please note that these portals are available only for reference; you will need to submit all information separately for your 2026 application via the 2026 grant portal.
+If you do not have access to the account used in prior years, you can email accelerator@artsfund.org to request PDF copies of your prior application(s).

 Review, Evaluations, and Receiving Funding